GeoscienceAustralia/Wind_multipliers/index.rst

 It includes terrain, shielding, topographic and direction multipliers.
 Except the direction multplier whose value can be defined specifically by the
 Australian wind loading standard AS/NZS 1170.2.
 Terrain, shielding and topographic multiplers are calculated using this software package based on the principles and formulae defined in the AS/NZS 1170.2.
 The wind multipliers are primarily used for assessment of wind hazard at individual building locations.
+Further details on wind multipliers can be found in Geosicence Australia record: Local Wind Assessment in Australia: Computation Methodology for Wind Multipliers, which is avilable here http://www.ga.gov.au/metadata-gateway/metadata/record/75299/

 Issues
 ======

-Issues for this project are currently being tracked through JIRA here: http://intranet.ga.gov.au/jira/browse/WM
+Issues for this project are currently being tracked through Github

 Code Documentation